Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 For this project, I chose **Meta's Llama 3.1 8B** as the base model.
 The Llama family of models is open-source and offers decent performance for conversational tasks, making it a practical choice for these experiments.
 The **8 billion parameters** version strikes a good balance between capability and computational requirements.
 It's small enough to fine-tune on consumer-grade GPUs but large enough to produce high-quality, contextually appropriate responses.

-### QLoRA: Memory-Efficient Fine-tuning

-The fine-tuning process uses a technique called **QLoRA (Quantized Low-Rank Adaptation)**.
-Without diving too deep into the technical details, QLoRA is a clever approach that makes fine-tuning large models practical without needing supercomputer-level hardware.

-**How QLoRA works (simplified):**

-Traditional fine-tuning updates all the weights in a neural network, which requires enormous memory.
-QLoRA instead:
-1. **Quantizes** the base model to 4-bit precision, reducing memory requirements by ~75%
-2. Adds small **low-rank adapter layers** that learn your specific patterns
-3. Only trains these adapter layers, not the entire model

-This means you can fine-tune an 8B parameter model on a single consumer GPU (like an RTX 4090 or even a rented cloud GPU) instead of needing a cluster of high-end datacenter GPUs.

 ### Hardware Setup for Fine-tuning